mvolkmann/MyUnixEnv/notes/GoNotes.md

 An instance of the type is referred to as the "receiver" for the method.

+In most programming languages that support methods, the method body refers to the receiver using a keyword like `this` or `self`.
+In Go the method signature specifies the name by which the receiver will be referenced.
+In the example that follows, the name is `p`.

 To call a method, add a dot, the method name, and the argument list after a variable that holds the receiver.
 For example,